SFDO-Tooling/Snowfakery/docs/index.md

 ## Function Blocks

 Fields can refer to functions which randomize, compute or look up data.
-We can do that by nesting the function name under the field name or by using formulas. ([Simple Formulas](#simple-formulas))
+We can do that by nesting the function name under the field name or by using formulas. ([Formulas](#simple-formulas))

 ### Reference